Yubico/webauthn-recovery-extension/README.md

  1. Continue with the remaining steps of the standard authentication ceremony.

-### Using a recovery credential to replace a lost main credential
+### Using a recovery credential to replace a lost primary credential

-To authenticate the user with a recovery credential and create a new main credential, the RP performs the following procedure:
+To authenticate the user with a recovery credential and create a new primary credential, the RP performs the following procedure:

  1. Identify the user, for example by asking for a username.